-Vehicle design and fabrication is underway by Siemens Corporation for four Light Rail Vehicles (LRVs) for the Central Subway, 24 LRVs for near-term fleet expansion (4 for service to the new Warriors arena), and 151 LRVs for fleet replacement.
+Vehicle design and fabrication is underway by Siemens Corporation for four Light Rail Vehicles (LRVs) for the Central Subway, 20 LRVs for near-term fleet expansion, and 151 LRVs for fleet replacement.
 Options for up to 85 additional vehicles are available for fleet expansion.
-SFMTA had received seven cars as of November 16.
-SFMTA announced that the first vehicle has been certified by CPUC and that vehicle was placed into revenue service as a one-car consist on November 18.
-SFMTA has been requested to identify which of the new cars will be assigned as being funded by the CSP and will provide information on the vehicles for ongoing tracking of these assets in which the federal government has a financial interest.
+The vehicle design process is complete, and the assembly process is reported to be ahead of schedule.
+SFMTA had received six cars as of August 3, which satisfies the vehicle requirement for operation of the CSP.
+Documentation of the test results has been provided to CPUC, which is expected to approve the use of the new vehicles in revenue service.
+The first two lots of spare parts have been received and the supplier delivered the final drafts of the maintenance manuals.
+SFMTA indicates that the new cars will be placed in revenue service by the end of 2017.